Sustainability at Bambulah

 Small steps make big differences

-Bambulah mosquito nets come with as little plastic as possible.
-That is why the bags for the mosquito nets are made of cotton.
+Bambulah bed canopies come with as little plastic as possible.
+That is why the bags for our mosquito nets are made of cotton.
 Even the additional small bag for screws, wall plugs and cords (for mounting the net), is made from cotton.
 Our packaging, hang tags, printed materials, etc. are all made of recycled or partly recycled materials.

 Our realistic goal: minimise waste